dixonge/vagabondians/posts/the-journey-of-a-thousand-li-commenced-with-a-single-step.md

 ---
-eleventyNavigation:
-  parent: Getting Ready
-  key: The Journey of a Thousand Li Commenced With a Single Step
+title: The Journey of a Thousand Li Commenced With a Single Step
 date: 2010-07-11
 author: "Glenn"
 authorDescription: "Retired I.T. nerd - expat in Mexico"